 Send a letter to someone who means a lot to you

-Zoom calls and texts are great, but nothing beats the old-fashioned sentiment of a handwritten letter.
+Calls and texts are great, but nothing beats the old-fashioned sentiment of a handwritten letter.
 Whether it’s checking in on a family member, telling a new mom friend that she’s doing a great job or letting someone who is going through a hard time know you’re thinking of them, put pen to paper and give someone a good mail day!

 Go for a photo walk